- The Enterprise

 - The Recorder

-State Superintendent Lillian M. Lowery met with local superintendents that Friday.
+State Superintendent Lillian M. Lowery met with local superintendents.
 She went over how state law impacts the evaluation process for teachers and principals — more specifically, the state’s Education Reform Act of 2010 and its waiver for the federal No Child Left Behind Act.

 That same day, the U.S. Department of Education weighed in on the state’s implementation of the evaluations.
 The “slow pace of Maryland’s progress needs to dramatically accelerate,” Education Secretary Arne Duncan said in a statement.